MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/metadata-node-ids2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Node Types and IDs for the SQL Server adapter
+# Node types and IDs for the SQL Server adapter

 ## Metadata Node IDs
 The [!INCLUDE[adaptersql](../../includes/adaptersql-md.md)] surfaces SQL Server database artifacts in a hierarchical manner.
 The following table lists the node types and node IDs for SQL Server database artifacts that the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] surfaces.
 The node ID is the absolute path of the node that is used in the **IMetadataRetrievalContractBrowse**, **Search**, and **GetMetadata** methods.